 Of course, being higher order beings, we can control our emotions and our biological urges.
 However, this takes work, experience and maturity.
 And the impact of wanting to bond with someone who does not want to bond can leave women feeling disappointed, confused and sometimes hurt.

-It should be noted that in the Reid, Elliot and Webber study neither men or women seem to be particularly happy with NSA sex but women are less happy.
-Perhaps humans were not meant to couple in such a way and though the delay of long-term relationships farther into adulthood, and the science of contraception may have given us new choices, it could be that humans—both men and women—were meant to couple in the context of more meaningful, 'safer' relationships.
+It should be noted that in the Reid, Elliot and Webber study, neither men or women seem to be particularly happy with NSA sex, but women are less happy.
+Perhaps humans were not meant to couple in such a way.
+Although the delay of long-term relationships farther into adulthood and the science of contraception may have given us new choices, it could be that humans—both men and women—were meant to couple in the context of more meaningful, "safer" relationships.

 That said, when it comes to sex, if it feels good, do it (safely).
 But if it does not feel good, then why bother?